Challenges / Generalist Meta Challenge

 Participants must develop and submit a method that competes in at least two currently active challenges.
 Each submission must clearly justify why the proposed approach qualifies as a generalist method.
 The report must also include a list of the challenges in which the method was evaluated.
 Submissions are limited to four double-column pages (excluding references).
 The top three ranked teams will be required to provide code for verification via GitHub.
 Private repositories are permitted; however, the code must be fully accessible to the organizers for validation.

 Leaderboards differ in scale and not every model appears on every benchmark, making raw scores incomparable across them.
-This metric normalizes ranks to $[0, 1]$ and aggregates via the geometric mean, which penalizes any near-zero score heavily.
-This approach rewards broad consistency over narrow specialization.
-Models absent from a leaderboard are assigned a rank one below last place, which discourages selective participation.
+This metric normalizes ranks to $[0, 1]$ and aggregates via the arithmetic mean.
+Models absent from a leaderboard are assigned a rank one below last place (contributing a score of 0), which discourages selective participation and pulls the average down for models with incomplete coverage.

 Let there be $M$ leaderboards indexed by $i \in \{1, \ldots, M\}$.
 Leaderboard $i$ contains $N_i \geq 2$ ranked entries (rank 1 is best).
 Let models be indexed by $j$.